opendp/opendp/docs/source/user/installation.rst

     The actual version may differ depending on the `releases available <https://github.com/opendp/opendp/releases>`_.

 In the above snip, opting into the "contrib" feature includes code that has not yet completed the vetting process.
-Continuous noise samplers require explicit opt-in and are behind the "floating-point" feature.

 With that configured, the Rust dependency system will automatically download the crate as needed, and you can just ``use`` the ``opendp`` module: